dreamportdev/Osdev-Notes/03_Video_Output/01_Framebuffer.md

 framebuffer_tag_end:
 ```

-In this case we let the bootloader decide for us the framebuffer configuration. `Width` and `Heigth` field are self explanatory, while the `depth` field indicates the number of bits per pixel in a graphic mode.
+In this case we let the bootloader decide for us the framebuffer configuration. `Width` and `Height` field are self explanatory, while the `depth` field indicates the number of bits per pixel in a graphic mode.

 ## Accessing the Framebuffer